 - Paraffin cubes.
 Small, odorless cubes of wax to keep the coals burning.
 Great for longer cooks.

 - Aluminum foil.
-Foil works for tenting over the turkey in case it gets too brown during smoking.
+Foil works for tenting over the chicken in case it gets too brown during smoking.

 - BBQ rub.
 You favorite dry rub, or make a delicious BBQ rub right here.

 It’s about time to demystify the smoker.
 You don’t have to be a pit master to smoke meat at home.
 You can do it!

 The secret to consistent smoker temperature is a foolproof setup from the getgo.
 Here’s a surefire way to light a charcoal smoker like the WSM.
 It’s a technique called the Minion method, named after BBQ master Jim Minion.

 Want to know even more about How to Use a Smoker?
 Head on over to read even more about smoking with hardwood, smoked chicken, and how to clean a smoker.

 Expose the charcoal grate.
 First, remove the cylindrical part (center section) of the smoker, exposing the rounded bottom of the smoker, the lower charcoal grate, and the fire ring, also known as the coal chamber.
 Make sure these areas are relatively clean and free of ashes.

 Dump the briquettes.
 Next, generously pour the unlit charcoal briquettes into the fire ring.
 Make a deep hole in the center of the briquettes with your hands.
 Distribute a couple paraffin cubes inside the coals.

 Get the hardwood.
 If you decide on hardwood chunks for extra flavor, throw a few medium to large dry chunks into the top of the coals in the lower grate, preferably near the vents, to create a bit more smoke.
 (Only use three or four chunks, but don’t bury them deep into the coals—meat accepts the smoke flavor better when it’s raw and cool; once it starts cooking, the smoke can turn the meat bitter.)